 I know, it’s a total opposite of what you learned in American recipes.
 I’ve seen most of the American recipes use room temperature egg whites to make meringue.
 However, almost all (99%) Japanese chiffon cake recipes require cold, well-refrigerated, or sometimes half-frozen egg whites, to make meringue without cream of tartar.
 Chilled egg whites will make very fine and smooth meringue with small and strong air bubbles inside.
 They remain strong even in the oven, and help the batter rise higher and fluffier.
 If you are not from the US, which method do you use?

 There is always discussion on how much you should beat the egg whites.
-From my experience, it’s best to stop when you lift the whisk, the tip of egg whites go straight up and then fold over.
-It’s stiff enough to stand up, yet the tip is soft that it folds over, like taking a bow.
+From my experience, it’s best to stop when you lift the whisk, the egg whites go straight up (stiff peak) and just the tip is soft enough that it folds over, like taking a bow.

 Then switch from the hand-held electric mixer (or stand mixer) to a balloon whisk, and thoroughly mix the sides and center of egg whites a few times to get to the same consistency throughout.